dirkk0/aframe-playground/README.md

 To use your own example files, prepare them by adding a ```<!--START-->``` and ```<!--END--> ``` to the HTML which you want to showcase (see an example [here](https://github.com/dirkk0/aframe-playground/blob/master/examples/cube.html)).

 Then put them into the examples directory and add them to the examples array [here](https://github.com/dirkk0/aframe-playground/blob/master/playground/index.html#L55).

+## How it works

+Everything is done in client-sided JavaScript; the code examples are split into the distinct code views, reassambled once the code is edited, and reloaded into an iFrame.